 Over 3,500 families in neighborhoods most impacted by the pandemic are being invited to participate in Giftmart this year, requiring us to raise in excess of $150,000 to bless them this Christmas.
 Your generosity is critical to the success of the Giftmart program, especially this year!

 How can I donate?

 - Drop off unwrapped toys valued between $10-$25 at any Community Christian Church location through Dec 11.
 No stuffed animals or board games, please!

 How can I help?

-- Served 1,300 families from 8 schools in Aurora and Joliet
+- Served over 1,000 families from 10 schools in Aurora, Naperville, and Joliet

 - Raised over $10,000 to donate to our partner schools

 - Helped parents and communities most impacted by COVID provide Christmas gifts and food for their families and also bless their local school.

 Since 2003 your sponsorship of Giftmart has helped families, schools, and under-resourced communities infusing more than $230,000 into the local school.